e-apostolidis/AC-SUM-GAN/README.md

 --split_index: The index of the current split.
 --action_state_size: The size of the action-state space (60 in this implementation).
 </pre>
-For the parameters with no explicitly defined default values, please read the paper ("Implementation Details" section) or check the 'configs.py' file.
+For the parameters with no explicitly defined default values, please read the paper ("Implementation Details" section) or check the ['configs.py'](https://github.com/e-apostolidis/AC-SUM-GAN/blob/main/model/configs.py) file.

 ## Model Selection and Evaluation
-In order to perform the evaluation described in the paper (Section V.A, V.B), you must have trained the model using 10 different values of the regularization factor (by running the file run_splits.sh).
-Then you can run the 'pipeline.sh' file, after specifying the path to the folder where the results of the experiment are stored.
+The utilized model selection criterion, that relies on the optimization of core factors of the training process (i.e., the received reward from the Discriminator and the loss that is associated to the training of the Actor), enables the selection of a well-trained model by indicating both the training epoch and the value of the regularization factor.
+A basic prerequisite for using this criterion is to train the AC-SUM-GAN architecture for all the different values of the regularization factor.
+To evaluate the trained models of the architecture using different values of the regularization factor and automatically select a well-trained model, run ['pipeline.sh'](https://github.com/e-apostolidis/AC-SUM-GAN/blob/main/evaluation/pipeline.sh).
+To run this file, specify the argument "<path_to_experiment>" by defining the path to the main folder where the analysis results are stored.
+For further details about the adopted structure of directories in our implementation, please check line [#15 of 'evaluate_exp.sh'](https://github.com/e-apostolidis/AC-SUM-GAN/blob/main/evaluation/evaluate_exp.sh#L15).

 ## Citation
 If you find this code useful in your work, please cite the following publication: